Combined Presentations

 - Total extent of marine and coastal ecosystems (from extent accounts)

-- Aggregate ecosystem condition index (see TG-2.1 Biophysical Indicators)
+- Aggregate ecosystem condition index (see TG-2.1 Aggregate Biophysical Indicators of Environmental State)

-- Ocean economy contribution to GDP (see TG-3.3 Economic Activity)
+- Ocean economy contribution to GDP (see TG-3.3 Economic Activity Relevant to the Ocean)

 - Ocean-dependent employment (see TG-3.5 Social Accounts)